tmshv/tmshv/README.md

 # tmshv

-Hi, my name is Roman.
-I'm a product-oriented Full-Stack Software Engineer.

-My passion is new challenges.
-In my spare time I do open source projects.

-Currently I'm working on the development of Neural Network.
-The main goal of the project is to help architects and urban analysts to find popular public city spaces.
-Convolutional neural network classifies data based on activity of users in social networks.
+Hello!
+I'm Roman, a Full-Stack Software Engineer with 15 years of experience in Python and TypeScript.
+I have a wide range of skills, including Frontend, Backend, DevOps, Machine Learning, and GIS.

+I'm passionate about working on innovative projects that challenge the status quo and make a meaningful impact on people's lives.

 ## My Core Stack